iROSA-lab/tiago_dual_pick_place/README.md

     y: 0.0
     z: 0.0
     w: 0.0"`

-Change position and orientation for the desired grasp.
-These can also be defined in a different reference frame ('frame_id').
+(You need to change position and orientation for the desired grasp.
+These can also be defined in a different reference frame by changing 'frame_id'.)

+2. Call the pick service, in order to perform the actual grasp:
+* Left arm: `rosservice call /pick left`
+* Right arm: `rosservice call /pick right`

 ### Place
-Placing requires (optionally) a target pose and the object name of the object which is to be placed.
+Placing requires a target pose.
 If no target pose is sent within 10 seconds, the original pose of the object (before being picking up) is used.

-(Optional) To specify the pose for placing:
+1. (Optional) Publish the pose for placing:
 `rostopic pub /place/pose geometry_gs/PoseStamped "header:
   seq: 0
   stamp: